alxp/islandty/src/work/islandora.md

 We believed our work could be more widely useful, so we first put it up on [GitHub](https://github.com/islandora/islandora).
 Then as interest grew the university spun off a [non-profit foundation](https://islandora.ca/) to shepherd it into the world.

-I'm pleased to be back working at the Robertson Library and actively contributing to the modern incarnation of Islandora.
+I'm pleased to be back actively contributing to the modern incarnation of Islandora.